rnplett/optionApp/Readme.md

 2) buyList6030 - is a script for purchasing a list of spreads based on a prescreened list of underlying stocks.
 I used this in combination with the screening script inside my demo account but haven't achieved consistent results yet.

 3) spreadLogUpdate - is the update script that keeps my Google sheets dashboard up to date with account balances and a log of trades.
 This script is a work in progress.

+#### Installation Notes
+This library can be set up by cloning this repo, creating/activating a virtual environment inside the repo and then doing a pip install of the requirements.txt file.

+There is one notable exception which is the ibapi library that can only be downloaded from Interactive Brokers.
+To run it in a virtual environment it's necessary to copy the ibapi directory into the site-packages directory of the virtual environment.